$3.2m ARC funding

 "New fundamental knowledge, needed to inform end-users and producers, will be used in conjunction with novel advances in fine particle beneficiation and materials handling to support the long term growth in Australian iron ore production," Professor Galvin said.

-Deputy Vice-Chancellor (Research and Innovation), Professor Kevin Hall, said the ground-breaking research hub would help deliver new knowledge and opportunities that would benefit the minerals sector as a whole.
+Senior Deputy Vice Chancellor and Vice President - Global Engagement and Partnerships, Associate Professor Kevin Hall, said the ground-breaking research hub would help deliver new knowledge and opportunities that would benefit the minerals sector as a whole.

 "The University of Newcastle is committed to our research driving real innovation.
 This new ARC Research Hub will allow the University to further develop its extensive capabilities in priority research areas such as minerals processing, leading to translational research that has an impact on the regional, national and international stage."